 Unlike other foods, infant formula is known to be an imitation product.
 Making formulas for infant feeding has required attempts to make cow's milk more like breast milk and adding nutrients that are not optimal or sufficient.
-So it is a very complex problem and difficult to reconcile with organic principles.
-Although formula manufacturers have generally been responsible in improving formulas, they have promoted formula feeding, often in a not responsible fashion, which has caused consistent tension between them and the pediatric community and other advocates of breastfeeding who stress that "breast is best."
-This is compounded and conflicted by the enormous monies contributed by formula manufacturers to the American Academy of Pediatric academic institutions and other pediatric groups by the formula manufacturers.
+So, it is a very complex question and difficult to reconcile with "organic" principles.
+Though formula manufacturers have generally been responsible in improving formulas, they have promoted formula feeding, often in an irresponsible fashion, which has caused consistent tension between them and the pediatric community and other advocates of breast feeding who stress that "breast is best."
+This is compounded and conflicted by the enormous monies contributed by formula manufacturers to the American Academy of Pediatrics, academic institutions, and other pediatric groups by the formula manufacturers.

-Therefore, the principle that we cite above of consistency with consumer expectations that organic food will derive its nutrients from organic agricultural processes does not necessarily apply in the case of infant formula.
+Therefore, the principle, which we cite above, of consistency with consumer expectations that organic food will derive its nutrients from organic agricultural processes does not necessarily apply in the case of infant formula.
 An argument can be made for allowing supplementation by vitamins and minerals required by 21 CFR 107.100 because infant formula is by its nature artificial.
-On the other hand, it does not seem right to allow substances in organic infant formula that are not allowed in other organic foods.
+On the other hand, it is inconsistent to allow substances in organic infant formula that are not allowed in other organic foods.

-The result of either option 1 or option 1 combined with the restriction on nonsynthetic vitamins and minerals required by 21 CFR 107.100 or § 107.10 would be that the top-of-the-line infant formula would be labeled "made with organic" rather than "organic."
-This is actually a positive result because it would remove or reduce an incentive against breastfeeding.
+The effect of adopting option 1 or option 1 combined with the restriction that allows nonsynthetic vitamins and minerals required by 21 CFR 107.100 or § 107.10 will be infant formula labeled as "made with organic" rather than "organic."
+This is actually a positive result because it may remove or reduce an incentive against breastfeeding.